Neuroradiologist, Seattleite, and yogi Sarah, 46, says that since starting Basis a year ago her strength and endurance are “noticeably better.”

 The first thing I do every morning without fail is to make a tea with fresh turmeric root, blended with ghee and cracked pepper.
 That’s also when I take my Basis.
 I take it in the morning because it’s just easier for me to remember.
 I also practice Ashtanga for about two hours every morning.

 In medicine, there’s either this push to band-aid a problem after it’s occurred or heroic attempts to keep people living longer but not necessarily better—and I think both of those approaches are totally wrong.
-I think making sure people are healthy so that they don’t get sick in the first place and maintaining balance is a much more of a sustainable approach to healthcare.
+I think making sure people are healthy in the first place and maintaining balance is a much more of a sustainable approach to healthcare.

 The professional ballet world, when I was in it, was very much centered around an aesthetic goal.
 Instructors would want you to hit a certain pose and it wouldn’t necessarily mean you were being intentional or careful around the health of your body — it was primarily to achieve an aesthetic result.

 As I’m getting older, the end goal and the way that I approach movement is not necessarily about this aesthetic thing; it’s much more about functionality.
 I’ve taken it upon myself to learn about how I’m affected by what I put in my body and how the different types of movement that I do are going to sustain me and keep me strong.

 The thing that affects me most around the concept of aging is the idea of losing things.
 Losing the ability to move like you used to, to be without pain, and have clear cognition.
 Quite honestly coming from being a ballet dancer, there’s a fear of changing in your physical self — it takes a lot of adapting.
 There’s a lot of strength to be found in learning how to adapt with grace and do that well.